Downsizing your home and its impact on the age pension

 Freda thinks that she could live on the full Age Pension with the rent assistance money helping with the weekly service fees for her retirement village unit.
 Importantly, downsizing allows her to escape her mortgage.

 Downsizing can be a helpful option for many pensioners.
 As pensioners, though, it’s best to check with Centrelink about how it impacts financially in your specific situation.
+The scenarios above were correct at the time of writing.

 This is part of a continuing series about Centrelink by Christine Hopper the Director of Financial Care Services, an independent advisor.
 Financial Care Services is focused on mature people considering a change of lifestyle including retirement and particularly new living arrangements in: retirement lifestyle community villages; granny flats; supported or assisted living, and Commonwealth regulated aged care.
 She can be contacted through https://financialcareservices.com.au.